DialogStudio: Towards Richest and Most Diverse Unified Dataset Collection for Conversational AI: Data analysis

 \subsection{Data Quality Investigation}

 Due to the existence of noise in dialogue, we develop a simple yet effective way to verify the quality of the datasets.
 Specifically, we employ ChatGPT (GPT-3.5-turbo) to evaluate the quality of system responses based on severall perspectives~\citep{mehri2022report,kim2022soda}, \textit{i.e.}, Understanding, Relevance, Correctness, Coherence, Completeness and Overall quality.
 Understanding assesses whether the model's responses accurately reflect the meaning and intent of the user's inputs.
 Relevance demonstrates whether the generated response should be directly related and appropriate to the preceding user input and the context of the conversation.
 Coherence measures the logical consistency of the model's responses within the context of the conversation.
 Completeness refers to whether the system's responses fully address the user's queries or tasks.
 Overall quality comprehensively rates the quality of dialogue.
 All scores are in the range of 1-5, and higher scores should only be given to truly exceptional examples.
 We delicately design the prompt and ask the ChatGPT model to \textit{strictly} rate the score.

-After aligning ChatGPT and human verification on sampled dialogues, we view a score greater than 3 as a good quality dialog.
-Since there are a lot of datasets in DialogStudio, we select 33 datasets and the distributions of those scores are illustrated in Figure~\ref{fig:quality scores}.
+Since there are a lot of datasets in DialogStudio, we randomly select 33 multi-turn dialogue datasets and evaluate all the training dialogues of each dataset.
+To harmonize ChatGPT and human ratings, we take a random sample of 50 training dialogues from each dataset.
+These were then rated by three expert researchers using the five specified criteria.
+Post-alignment of ChatGPT and human evaluations, we view dialogues with a score above 3 as being of high quality.
+Figure~\ref{fig:quality scores} illustrates distributions of those scores.
 We also reveal the average score as the $\mu$ in each sub-caption.
-In general, the dialogues show high qualities.
+In general, the dialogues show high qualities regarding to the individual criteria and the overall quality.